Superconductivity Near a Quantum Critical Point: Bounds on the Transition Temperature in the $\gamma$-Model: Upper Bound

 The matrix elements of $h^{(N)}$ are

 The Gershgorin radii are

 Then we can take the limit $N\rightarrow \infty $, as the sum converges for any $\gamma >0$.
 The problem becomes an optimization problem for the parameter $p$.
-Also, it's worth noting here that we can no longer assume that the zeroth Gershgorin disc is the lowest disc and use it to calculate the upper bound.
-In the appendix, we show that indeed for some values of $p$, the zeroth disc isn't the lowest.
+Also, it is worth noting here that we can no longer assume that the zeroth Gershgorin disc is the lowest disc and use it to calculate the upper bound.
+In the appendix, we show that indeed for some values of $p$, the zeroth disc is not the lowest.
 However, we prove in the appendix that for $p=1/2$, the zeroth disc is the lowest disc for any $\gamma >0$.
 Thus, we use the zeroth disc to compute the upper bound by setting $p=1/2$.

 Thus, for $p=1/2$, the expression for the upper bound is given by